graphicsdesk/spectate/README.md

 3. On GitHub, create a new repository in either the `graphicsdesk` or `NewsroomDevelopment` organization (depending on your department) with _`SLUG`_ as the name.

 4. Run `$ spectate init`, which helps set up the remote connections necessary to your project.
 It will first prompt you for the article slug.
 If you leave the answer blank, it will use the name of your project directory by default.
 It will then ask you for the GitHub organization the repository is at.
 Finally, it will ask for a Google Docs link for the project.
 To create a Spectate template Google Doc, open the [Spectate Doc template](https://docs.google.com/document/d/1JV2fVhKWMo1MHIJqL3oq10mRSOrWPO_iRnRkmD92N5g/edit) by inputting `o` into the prompt.
-Clone the Doc.
+Make a copy of the Doc (Make sure you DO NOT edit the original template).
 Paste the new Doc's link into the prompt.

 5. `spectate create` has already created an initial commit for you.
 Push it to GitHub by doing: